FREQUENTLY ASKED QUESTIONS

 What is a cracked tooth?

-Teeth with cracked tooth syndrome usually have fractures that are too small to be seen on x-rays.
-Sometime the fracture is below the gum line and more often occurs in lower molars, which absorb most of the forces of chewing.
-People who grind or clench their teeth may be more susceptible to cracked tooth syndrome because of the constant forces out on their teeth.
+Cracked tooth syndrome features fractures that are too small to be seen on x-rays.
+Sometimes the fracture is below the gum line and often occurs in lower molars.
+People who grind or clench their teeth are more susceptible to cracked tooth syndrome because of the constant forces on their teeth.
 Teeth with large fillings or teeth that have undergone root canal treatment are weaker than other teeth and may be more likely to crack.
-Many people with cracked tooth syndrome have symptoms for months, but it is difficult to diagnose because the symptoms are not consistent.

 Why shouldn’t I sip on pop all day?

-Soft drinks have emerged as one of the most significant dietary sources of tooth decay.
-Acids and acidic sugar by-products in soft drinks soften tooth enamel, contributing to the formation of cavities.
-There are some steps that you can take to reduce the harmful effects: reduce the number of pops you drink each day, substitute different drinks (water, milk and 100% fruit juice), rinse with water (after drinking a pop rinse your mouth with water to remove vestiges of the drink) and use fluoride toothpaste and mouth rinse (fluoride reduces cavities and strengthens tooth enamel).
+Soft drinks are one of the most significant dietary sources of tooth decay.
+Acids and acidic sugar by-products in soft drinks soften tooth enamel, contributing to cavities.
+There are some steps that you can take to reduce the harmful effects: reduce the number of pops you drink each day, substitute different drinks (water, milk and 100% fruit juice), rinse with water (after drinking a pop, rinse your mouth with water to remove vestiges of the drink) and use fluoride toothpaste and mouth rinse (fluoride reduces cavities and strengthens tooth enamel).